 - Jos Louis buns – sponge cake with a creamy vanilla filling

 - Poutine – though it’s reach has expanded, it originated here.
-Fries + cheese curd + gravy = pure taste bud heaven
+Fries & cheese curds & gravy equals pure taste bud heaven

 Without further adieu, here are some delicious recipes for Canada day.
 Fair warning – you may just get a little hungry…grab a snack!

 Whiskey Maplecino from Sugar Love Spices (pictured below & photo credit)